 In the last two years, there have been over 1,000 reports to the FDA of serious adverse event reports regarding the zoster vaccine, including reports of 36 deaths.
 The injuries include cardiovascular injury, joint and muscle pain, rashes, pneumonia, vision and hearing loss, cellulitis, lymph node disease, actinic keratosis, severe cutaneous disease, post-herpetic neuralgia (PHN) weakness, numbness, facial paralysis, brain inflammation (encephalitis), and, tragically, death.

 This lawsuit comes on the heels of a similar suit filed on behalf of 15 victims in New Jersey state court in July.
+The number of these lawsuits quickly ballooned to nearly 1,000.
 Why is New Jersey the venue for these cases?
 Lawsuits against Merck are often filed in state court in New Jersey because Merck is incorporated in New Jersey, allowing plaintiffs to avoid federal court.Zostavax MDL Update

 In July 2019, the Judge presiding over the Zostavax MDL cases gave plaintiffs their first taste of victory.
 Since the start of the discovery process in the Zostavax cases, Merck and its attorneys have flatly refused to turn over records for all "adverse event reports" regarding their Zostavax shingles vaccine.
 Adverse event reports are submitted by doctors, pharmacists, and consumers to notify the manufacturer when their drug or vaccine causes bad reactions or problems.
 These reports are a critical piece of evidence in the Zostavax case because they can help plaintiffs establish that there was a clear problem with the shingles vaccine and that Merck was fully aware of it.
 Plaintiffs in the Zostavax MDL filed a motion to compel asking the court to basically force Merck to provide them access to its adverse event reports.
 The Zostavax MDL judge granted that motion and ordered Merck to produce the reports, marking a decisive first victory for plaintiffs in this ongoing class action MDL.